Skip to content

 Keycloak

 Keycloak provides the OAuth2 and OIDC functionalities used for this project.
-The controller module uses Keycloak to authenticate users or clients and to authorize requests.
+The transaction-service module uses Keycloak to authenticate users or clients and to authorize requests.
 It also uses the Keycloak admin client extension to register clients.
 Keycloak is deployed inside the cluster/helm/eurodat-cluster Helm Chart, where a basic admin user is configured, requiring only 2 environment variables (which can be written into ones .bashrc).
 The current default values are:

 export KC_ADMIN_USER=<KC_ADMIN_USER>